RROxford/new-theme/_pages/events.md

 # Events

 Below is a list of reproducibility-related events happening in or around Oxford.
 At the bottom of this page you'll also find some ongoing [initiatives](#initiatives), as well as a list of [past events](#pastEvents).
+For each of our activities, our Code of Conduct apply and relies on the [UKRN Code of Conduct](https://www.ukrn.org/code-of-conduct/).

 <div id="accordion">
 {% assign events = site.events | sort: "expires" %}